 The mixture of vegetable dyes gives other shades, including pastel mixed with gaude which together generate beige or dark green depending on the number of soakings and drying.

-In this regard, the original colors of the work have changed little over time, unlike those used for the restoration of some parts of the Bayeux Tapestry.
-Those restored in the nineteenth century have become more discordant as the last scenes of the tapestry when William, Duke of Normandy, finally wins this battle against the troops of Harold.
+In this respect, the work’s original colors have changed little over time, unlike those used for restorations of certain parts of the Bayeux Tapestry.
+Those restored in the 19th century have become more discordant, as in the final scenes of the tapestry, when William, Duke of Normandy, finally wins the battle against Harold’s troops.

 A museum housed in the former Major Seminary of Bayeux

-The Bayeux Tapestry was first displayed as an ornament in the nave of Notre-Dame de Bayeux Cathedral in the 11th century.
-After the civil war of Bayeux in the Middle Ages, which opposed the heirs of William, Duke of Normandy, this embroidery was stored in the library museum of the cathedral.
+The Bayeux Tapestry was first exhibited as an ornament in the nave of Notre-Dame de Bayeux Cathedral in the 11th century.
+After the Bayeux civil war in the Middle Ages, which pitted the heirs of William, Duke of Normandy, against each other, the embroidery was stored in the cathedral’s museum-library.

-Today, you can admire it in the former Major Seminary of Bayeux, now called “William the Conqueror Center”.
-This building, built in the 17th century, is a former Catholic educational institution attached to a chapel built in the 13th century.
-It is the oldest element of the building that was once the priory of the canons of Saint Augustine.
+Today, you can admire it in the former Grand Séminaire de Bayeux, now called the “Centre Guillaume Le Conquérant”.
+This 17th-century building is a former Catholic teaching establishment attached to a 13th-century chapel.
+It is the oldest part of the building, which came from the former priory of the canons of Saint-Augustin.

 This place will become a military barracks during the revolutionary period until 1816, then the Bayeux Tapestry Museum nearly 167 years later.

-During the Second World War, under the occupation in 1941, the German Service for the Protection of Works of Art decided to move the Bayeux Tapestry outside the city.
-Thus, the abbey of Saint-Martin de Mondaye in Calvados will host the tapestry temporarily to protect it from the risks of bombing.
+During the Second World War, under occupation in 1941, the German Works of Art Protection Service decided to move the Bayeux Tapestry out of the town.
+The Abbey of Saint-Martin de Mondaye in the Calvados region of France housed the tapestry temporarily, in particular to protect it from the risk of bombing.

 In the room on the first level, the Bayeux Tapestry, an exceptional work of art dating back thousands of years, is kept away from the light to avoid altering the fabric and the colors of the embroidery.